 We were able to enjoy the small walk surrounded by tall cedar trees that reach the sky and magnificent Nio statues.

 - Address 235 Higashida, Umezawa, Tazawako, Semboku-shi, Akita

 0187-43-2111 (Semboku City Tazwako Sightseeing Information Center “Folake”)

-There are many places you can see fabulous autumn leaves, however we strongly recommend vesting this scenic spot where you can casually see the cobalt blue stream going through the colorful gorge.
+There are many places you can see fabulous autumn leaves.
+However, we strongly recommend vesting this scenic spot where you can casually see the cobalt blue stream going through the colorful Dakigaeri Gorge.
 Make sure you don’t forget your camera when you visit.

-*The picture of the autumn leaves were taken before 2017
+*The pictures of the autumn leaves were taken before 2017

 *Prices and options mentioned are subject to change.

 Sendai Umino-Mori Aquarium: Inside Northeast Japan's Largest Aqua Attraction

 Tokyo Train Map: The Complete Guide to Tokyo Subways & Railways

 Day Trip to Lake Towada - Japan's Gorgeous Northern 'Power Spot' Destination